-Are you in lock down or self-isolation at the moment and you’ve run out of eye drops?
-Or the lubricating drops you normally use aren’t on the shelves in your supermarket or pharmacy?
+Have you been caught short over the summer break and have run out of your eye drops?
+Or maybe the eye drops you normally use aren’t on the shelves in your supermarket or pharmacy?

 To help you navigate this we have outlined some options below.